Johandre296/angular-ivy-ec1qei/src/readme.md

 The following tasks/bugs have been assigned to you:

-- Complete the `getProductsAndPrices` function so that the UI shows the products with their prices.
+- Complete the `getProductsAndPrices` function so that the UI shows the products with their prices. -Done

 - The product names are wrapping if the name is too long.
 Make them show an ellipsis instead on a single line.

-- List the footer items in a row instead of a column
+- List the footer items in a row instead of a column -Done

 - Update the html/css of the products to look better (in whatever way you think would look good)